magento/devdocs/guides/v2.3/cloud/release-notes/cloud-tools.md

 - {:.fix}<!-- MAGECLOUD-3866 -->Fixed an issue affecting WARM_UP_PAGES functionality that uses a default store URL.
 Now, if the `config:show:default-url` command cannot fetch a base URL, then the URL from the MAGENTO_CLOUD_ROUTES variable is used.

-- {:.new}<!-- MAGECLOUD-3871 -->Changed the default log level for the file handler to `debug` to provide more detailed information for troubleshooting.
+- {:.new}<!-- MAGECLOUD-3871 -->Changed the default log level for the file handler to `debug` to reduce the amount of detail in the log displayed in the Project Web Interface, while still providing detailed information for debugging.

 - {:.fix}<!-- MAGECLOUD-3913 -->Fixed an issue that can cause database deadlock errors when the `consumers_runner` cron job starts multiple instances of the same consumer on different nodes.
-Now, if you have enabled the [CRON_CONSUMERS_RUNNER]({{ page.baseurl }}/cloud/env/variables-deploy.html#cron_consumers_runner) deploy variable in your environment, the `consumers_runner` job uses the `single-thread` option to start one instance of each consumer on a single node.
+Now, if you have enabled the [CRON_CONSUMERS_RUNNER]({{ page.baseurl }}/cloud/env/variables-deploy.html#cron_consumers_runner) deploy variable in your environment, the `consumers_runner` job uses the `single-thread` option to start one instance of each consumer on only one node.

 - {:.fix}<!-- MAGECLOUD-3957 -->Fixed an issue that caused an error with static content deployment during build.
 After a Magento installation and `{{site.data.var.ct}}` config dump, an error occurred if there was no locale specified for the admin user in the `config.php` file.
 Now, there is a default locale for the admin user in the `config.php` file.

 - {:.fix}<!-- MAGECLOUD-4009 -->Fixed an `Undefined index error` that occurs when a Magento Cloud CLI command fails in an environment that is not configured with a secure URL (https).
 Now, the ece-tools package uses the base URL (http) if the secure URL is not available.

-- {:.new}<!-- MAGECLOUD-4018 -->Updated interactive validations for service compatibility to reflect supported versions for the new 2.3.3 and 2.2.10 releases.
+- {:.new}<!-- MAGECLOUD-4018 -->Updated interactive validations for service compatibility to reflect supported versions for the new {{ site.data.var.ee }} 2.3.3 and 2.2.10 releases.

 ## v2002.0.20